gwu-libraries/social-feed-manager/docs/mgmt_commands.rst

 --xls -- export in XLS format (default is CSV)

---filename -- filename (required when --xls is used; not yet supported for CSV)
+--filename -- file name for export file (required when --xls is used; not yet supported for CSV)

 To export tweets for Twitter user "sfmtwitteruser":